KonstantinBabichev/atlas/architecture-needs-and-solutions.md

 * [gulp-ng-html2js](https://github.com/marklagendijk/gulp-ng-html2js)
 * [gulp-angular-templatecache](https://github.com/miickel/gulp-angular-templatecache)

-A gulp port of html2js. ng-html2js converts html files into javascript and puts them in modules.
+ng-html2js converts html files into javascript and puts them in modules.
 This is meant to cut down on http request by not making the system call each individula html file. *gulp-angular-templatecache* performs the same function, with the added bonus that it will create a *single* module, which can then easily be added as a dependancy of our main app - in the case of the prototype that's the main angularApp module with config routing.

 ### Choice: [gulp-angular-templatecache](https://github.com/miickel/gulp-angular-templatecache)